 These reports and the valuable recommendations therein were made possible because of the support of 57 organisations from 40 countries, members and non-members of CLLAN.
 CLLAN thanks you for your contribution to this evidence and hopes these summaries assist you in determining your own priorities.

 We are currently in the final stages of compiling a comparison analysis of the present survey (CLLAN 2021 Resource Mapping and Unmet Needs Survey) vs. the 2021/22 CLL patient experience survey and the 2022 carer experience survey.
-Launch of this interesting comparison survey is expected for April 2023.
+Launch of this interesting comparison survey is expected for early August 2023.

 USAGE OF SURVEY FINDINGS